debragail/api_doc/source/protocols/drone-delivery/index.html.md

 # Select Bid

 A selection of one bid that wins over the rest.
-Sent by the service requseter (a user that is looking to deliver a package using a drone)
+Sent by the service requester (a user that is looking to deliver a package using a drone)

 ## Arguments